khushiya26/Crictac/README.md

 # Crictac-Cricket Data Analysis

 This project aims to identify the optimal final 11 players for a cricket team based on historical data.
-Using data scraped from ESPN Cricket, it leverages Power BI for visualization and DAX functions for advanced analytical measures.
+Using data scraped from ESPN Cricinfo, it leverages Power BI for visualization and DAX functions for advanced analytical measures.
 The result is an intuitive and insightful dashboard to support data-driven team selection.

 # Features
-* Data Collection: Sourced player statistics and performance data from ESPN Cricket.
+* Data Collection: Sourced player statistics and performance data from ESPN Cricinfo.
 * Data Analysis: Used DAX functions to calculate key performance indicators and measures.
 * Visualization: Created dynamic and interactive dashboards using Power BI to compare player performance.
 * Insights: Identified the best players for each role in the team using various statistical analyses.
 # Tools and Technologies
-* Data Source: ESPN Cricket
+* Data Source: ESPN Cricinfo
 * Visualization: Power BI
 * Scripting: DAX (Data Analysis Expressions)
 # How to Use